FK Vlasina

-FK Vlasina (Serbian Cyrillic: ФК Власина) is a football club based in Vlasotince, Serbia, that competes in the Serbian League East.
+FK Vlasina (Serbian Cyrillic: ФК Власина) is a football club based in Vlasotince, Serbia, that competes in the third-tier Serbian League East.

 History

 The club is one of the oldest football clubs in former Yugoslavia.
 Founded by locals returning from higher education in major European capitals between the two World Wars, FK Vlasina exists since 1920.
 Symbolically, the club has been a sign of implementation of advanced European ideas in Serbian society.
 The development of FK Vlasina is directly linked to the social and economical development of the region around Vlasotince in south-eastern Serbia.

 Early period

 The founder and first president was Vojislav Popović, who brought the first football in the town.
 Since the foundation of the club football begin to have many enthusiasts among the population.
 Other clubs were also founded in Vlasotince, but FK Vlasina was always the most representative one.
 Some clubs such as SK Dečanski and SK Omladina were merged into FK Vlasina.
 VSK resisted and became the main local rival.
 The club competed in local leagues and played numerous tournaments having had as opponents some of the major national clubs, and from this period memorable was a 2–0 win over Belgrade's SK Jugoslavija in one tournament in Niš.
 With the beginning of the Second World War the competitions in the region were interrompted.